Rules for Arkansas Tutoring Corps near final approval; program designed to combat covid learning loss

 Missy Walley, director of special projects for the Arkansas Division of Elementary and Secondary Education, told the board that 750 applications have been received so far from people across the state who want to become tutors.

-Since the September kick-off of the tutor training sessions, 98 people have qualified as tutors by going through the first phase of background checks and training.
+Since the September kick-off of the tutor training sessions, 98 people have qualified as tutors by going through the first phase of background checks and training for which they are paid stipends.

 Since the Nov.
 18 start of actual tutoring by the Arkansas Tutoring Corps participants, there have been 340 documented hours of tutoring, Walley said.